shikhashikz/shikhashikz.github.io/_posts/2021-05-27-read-write-market-abm.md

 **I was completely bowled over with this Statement from [MathewKent](https://www.linkedin.com/in/mathewkent/)**

-💯 ***If it’s a MUST WIN deal for you and you are not benefiting from ABM Efforts, there are very LESS chances that you will close that deal.*** 💯
+💯 ***If it’s a MUST WIN deal for you and you are not benefiting from ABM Efforts, there are very LESS chances that you will close that deal***💯

 💥 Didn’t he nail it with this remark?
 I mean the importance of ABM was stamped in indelible ink. 💥